TritonDataCenter/node-manta/docs/man/mlogin.md

   Override the OS quota, and use the specified amount of disk.
   This option is specified in gigabytes.

+`-e, --escape escape_character`
+  Sets the escape character for this mlogin session.
+This character is recognised immediately following a carriage return, and allows the user to perform a session control function.
+If the escape character is followed by a period (`.`), the session will end; followed by a question mark (`?`) prints a list of available escape characters.
+  Passing `"none"` to the `-e` flag disables the escape character entirely.

 `-h, --help`
   Print a help message and exit.